brunt/spending-tracker-api/README.md

   "category": "Dining"
 }
 ```
+* POST `/budget` to set a maximum budget.
+It does not impact how much you can add to the total.
 * GET `/reset` to reset the running total to zero.
 * GET `/` to view the pie chart which is generated with [Chart.js](https://www.chartjs.org/)